 One Negative About Shooting HDR With The Sony A7r

 My only complaint about using this camera for Landscape and HDR photography is you cannot set a countdown timer at the same time as bracketing.
-To shoot several bracketing shots you have to hold the shutter button down.
-With long exposures, this will create movement resulting in soft images.
-To shoot long-exposure HDRs you have to set the camera to use a countdown timer and bracket each shot individually.
-Kind of a pain, and I’m not sure what Sony was thinking.
+It would be best to hold the shutter button down to shoot several bracketing shots.
+Long exposures will create movement, resulting in soft images.
+To shoot long-exposure HDRs, you have to set the camera to use a countdown timer and bracket each shot individually.
+It’s a pain, and I’m not sure what Sony was thinking.

-The alternative is to order a really inexpensive countdown timer remote which you can find on my guide listed below.
+The alternative is to order an inexpensive countdown timer remote, which you can find in my guide below.

 Check out my Guide for Shooting HDR on the Sony A7r